RohanAlexander/hansard/README.md

 After this, you can try some topic modelling, using topic_modelling_LDA.R.

-## Next steps (expand this)
+## Next steps
 Once you've gotten started you'll probably want the complete period.
 Unfortunately, the 1981 - 1997 records aren't available in XML (someone at Hansard said it's because the XML doesn't exist for those years).
 You can get the 1997 onwards XML from a combination of Open Australia and Andrew Turpin at University of Melbourne.
 So one option is to just have a gap in your analysis.
 But fortunately, the PDFs are available.
-So scrape those from the Hansard website.
-Then parse the PDF and get some text output.
-You can then run topic modelling on the whole period.
+So scrape those from the Hansard website using get_80s_and_90s_PDFs.R.
+Then parse the PDFs using parse_each_pdf_and_save_csv_tm.R and get some text output.
+You can then run topic modelling on the whole period using topic_modelling.R.

+The issue is that each data source is wrong in it's own way.
+Also, neither was really designed for topic analysis.
+In some sense, it might be better to just start with the universe of Australia Hansard and then do everything.
+So get all of the Hansard PDFs using get_1901-1980_PDFs.R (use get_URLs_of_hansard_PDFs.R to help you get the csv that you need to walk2 over).
+That's going to take a long weekend or so and many GB in storage.